Darley Abbey Circular Walk.

 About Darley Abbey Circular Walk.

-Take a lovely walk through the beautiful Darley park and wonder at truly historical Derby suburb.
+Take a lovely walk through the beautiful Darley park and marvel at a truly historical Derby suburb

-This wonderful walk takes you through the historic Darley Abbey Mills, the picturesque Darley Park and Darley Abbey Old Village.
+This wonderful stroll takes you through the historic Darley Abbey Mills, the picturesque Darley Park and Darley Abbey Old Village.

 Length: 2 miles